Our SchoolGet to know our Waldorf-Inspired Grades Program located in Fallbrook, California!

 Spirit Mountain School envisions creating a small class size, private, non-sectarian, mixed-age village school that serves children and families in North County San Diego.
 We are committed to creating a Waldorf-inspired education that’s accessible to to families of all ethnic, spiritual and socioeconomic backgrounds.

-Spirit Mountain School began as a home-based Waldorf-inspired program that was brought into being in the summer of 2012 when a group of parents asked Lori Opute, an experienced Waldorf teacher, to design a program for their children.
+Spirit Mountain School began as a home-based Waldorf-inspired program that was brought into being in the summer of 2012 when a group of parents asked our founder, Lori Duckstad, an experienced Waldorf teacher, to design a program for their children.

 The initial group of five 1st through 3rd graders were called Home Grown Kids.
 We adopted the name Spirit Mountain in May of 2013 and have continually grown, adding more children and families to our community each year.
 We were idyllically located in the homes of parents in our initial years, surrounded by abundant nature and a working ranch.